 Its first recorded use was with the Aztecs, who in the 15th century conquered the neighbouring kingdom of Totonicapan and demanded tribute in the form of vanilla pods.
 The Aztecs combined this vanilla with cocoa to make a drink they called ‘chocolatl’ or ‘chicolatl’ (there are lots of scholarly debates on the origin of this term; for more, see previous posts in the blog).

-It may well be that vanilla was appreciated before the Aztecs used it for their drinking chocolate as, for example, an incense or perfume.
+It may well be true that vanilla was appreciated before the Aztecs used it for their drinking chocolate, as an incense or perfume, perhaps.
 However, unlike cocoa (which leaves traces of theobromine), there are no chemical fingerprints that enable us to work out how vanilla may have been used before then.

-Vanilla’s popularity was then turbo charged by Hugh Morgan, one of Queen Elizabeth I’s apothecaries (think pharmacist with a few other side interests), who started to mix vanilla with all sorts of other stuff; in particular tobacco, pastries, perfumes and (of course) alcohol.
-On the other side of the pond Thomas Jefferson added it to ice cream in the US (one of his recipes is stored in the Library of Congress).
-Demand boomed.
+Vanilla’s popularity was then turbocharged by Hugh Morgan, one of Queen Elizabeth I’s apothecaries (think pharmacist with a few other side interests).
+Morgan started to experiment with vanilla, mixing it with a variety of other consumables: in particular tobacco, pastries, perfumes and (of course) alcohol.
+On the other side of the pond, Thomas Jefferson added it to ice cream in the US (one of his recipes is stored in the Library of Congress).